How to prepare mate and enjoy its many benefits*?

 At the end of a meal, our Maté aux épices, with its minty, aniseed flavour, and our Maté digest, with its minty, liquorice flavour, will seduce you with their pleasant sensation of freshness on the palate.
 In addition to draining and stimulating, these two infusions aid digestion.
 Perfect for enjoying at the table and keeping your figure!

-How to prepare mate the traditional way?
+How to prepare mate in the traditional way?

 The charm of the bombilla and calabash for a little daily ritual